Tatakei/GameMaker-player-vs-enemy/README.md

         #       General Information
         The Enemies (Red Squares) have 5 HP, if hit by a bullet (white circles) they lose 1 HP, which means they take 5 bullet hits to die.
         The file HAS to be downloaded and opened in GameMaker. https://gamemaker.io/en/download

+# Because of some Issues at the moment, every File has to be downloaded and put into the folder